AvaniMuchhala/my-portfolio/README.md

 ## Description

-My portfolio was built to showcase my experiences and skills to aid me in my job search.
+My portfolio was built to showcase my work and skills to aid me in my job search.
 My portfolio includes a brief description about myself, my past projects, my resume, and ways to contact me.
 Building this portfolio also helped me practice HTML and CSS.

 ## Usage